hieufetel/hieufetel/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Hieu.<br><br>🎓 I’m a junior student at the Faculty of Electronics and Telecommunications.<br>💻 ’m currently deepening my knowledge in network protocols, wireless communication, and cybersecurity.<br>🎯 2025 Goal:  Internship or entry-level role in Network Engineer.<br><br><br>
+I'm Hieu.<br><br>🎓 I’m a junior student at the Faculty of Electronics and Telecommunications.<br>💻 ’m currently deepening my knowledge in network protocols, wireless communication, and cybersecurity.<br>🎯 2025 Goal:  Internship or entry-level role in Network Engineer.<br>💻 Network Engineer Intern @ VNPT<br><br><br>

 ## 🌐 Socials: